Pigskin Sunday

 View of the pool from the deck

 You can guess what happened next.
-Jubilee seems to be a people person pig so sure enough just as we got comfortable, we heard an unfamiliar clamor and bizarre snort-like noises coming from behind.
-Not being pig people we were unnerved by being one-on-one with Jubilee.
+Jubilee turns out to be a people pig — sure enough, just as we got comfortable, we heard an unfamiliar clamor and bizarre snort-like noises coming from behind.
+Not being pig people, we were unnerved by being one-on-one with Jubilee.
 She did her best to put us at ease.

 WTF